Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

-Our analysis of $\G_{n,d+1}$ exploits its relationship to the pairing model $\P_{n,d+1}$ (see~\cite{models} for instance for the definition and description).
-The random graph is modelled by the random pairing conditional upon no loops or multiple edges occurring.
-To prove the desired expansion property, we need a separate argument for small sets, where the probability of failing to expand can be much larger than the probability that the pairing model produces loops and multiple edges.
+To prove the desired expansion property for $\G_{n,d+1}$, we need a separate argument for small sets, where the probability of failing to expand can be much larger than the probability that the pairing model produces loops and multiple edges.

 In the following lemma, we define the {\em excess} of a graph $H$ to be the number of edges it has in excess of that of a tree on the same number of vertices, i.e.\ $|E(H)|-|V(H)|+1$.